Counselling student placements

 - You are a student counsellor studying at Diploma Level 4 or above.

-- You are a student member of a Professional Standards Authority (PSA) recognised professional counselling body. eg BACP, NCPS, UKCP, etc.
+- You are a student member of a Professional Standards Authority recognised professional counselling body, eg BACP, NCPS, UKCP etc and adhere to their Ethical Framework.

-- You must be able to commit to a one year placement working towards 100 client hours.
+- You can commit to a one-year counseling placement working towards 100 client hours, combining face to face, online and telephone counselling sessions.

-- Able to demonstrate an understanding of confidentiality and ethical boundaries as defined by the BACP.
+- You can demonstrate an understanding of confidentiality and ethical boundaries as defined by your Professional Standards Authority.

 - You will require a quiet and private space to use if working remotely with clients.

-- Able to demonstrate a good knowledge of person centred and/or integrative therapy models.
+- You are able to demonstrate a good knowledge of person-centred/integrative therapy and grief models.

-- You must be committed to continuous personal and professional development.
+- You are committed to continuous personal and professional development.

-- A working knowledge of Microsoft Office - training will be provided on Charitylog client database.
+- A working knowledge of Microsoft Office will be required - training will be provided on Age UK Northamptonshire's client database Charitylog.

 Training

-To fulfil this role additional online training from us will be required prior to start, in line with our policies and procedures:
+To fulfil this role additional mandatory online training from us will be required prior to start, in line with our policies and procedures.

 If you are interested in this role and would like an informal chat to find out more, please call us on 01604 213401.